-- a revitalised tourism and research focus which facilitates the establishment of allied educational uses such as a centre of excellence for marine studies, - b. multiple dwellings and shortterm accommodation, and - small-scale complementary retail and commercial uses which activate both the street and Ross Creek and promotes day and night-time activity.
+- a revitalised tourism and research focus which facilitates the establishment of allied educational uses such as a centre of excellence for marine studies, - b. multiple dwellings and shortterm accommodation, and - c. small-scale business, centre and entertainment activities which activate both the street and Ross Creek and promotes day and night-time activity.